North Central students don't just talk about science:

 Wherever your life-science degree takes you, you'll need quality, hands-on experience with the way science works.
 At North Central College, every major graduates with research experience!
 Your opportunities include:

 An intensive summer research experience, carrying out your own research project in collaboration with a faculty member.
-Research areas include neurotoxins, beer flavor, aging, wetland ecology, "green" chemistry and more.
+Research areas include amphibian pathogens, beer flavor, aging, fruit-fly development, "green" chemistry and more.
 Funding may be available.
-See our most recent application form for current projects and more information.
+You can learn more about faculty research projects and apply online

 Research at NCC during the academic year, including our three-week D-term.
 Many faculty members are happy to have you work with them if you can commit as few as 5-10 hours/week to research; you can also earn independent study credit for this work.

 Research courses are a good way for students not planning research careers to get a taste of research.
 The laboratory portion of these courses involve a significant, inquiry-based independent project and fill the research requirement for graduation.
 Current research courses in the life sciences include Environmental Biology (BIO 416), Development (BIO 430), Animal Behavior (BIO 305), and Advanced Topics (BCM 465).

 Off-campus opportunities are plentiful, including summer programs at many colleges and universities and internship opportunities at nearby companies and national laboratories.
 You will often find opportunities posted in the Science Center, or you can search for summer programs funded by the National Science Foundation here.

 - Faculty post opportunities they hear about here